FWC Mania logo

 Qualified from AFC competition after coming through the final Asian qualifying phase

-Major historical context: Two AFC Asian Cup titles and a best World Cup finish of the group stage in 2022 Tournament pressure is shaped by both legacy and current form.
+History: Two AFC Asian Cup titles and a best World Cup finish of the group stage in 2022 Tournament pressure usually comes down to balancing past legacy with current form.

 Coaching Career Record